pinterest pixel

 If you’re craving the most fluffy, flavorful homemade biscuits, you’re going to love this bacon grease biscuits recipe!
 A blend of bacon fat and butter gives these buttermilk biscuits amazing flavor, and a simple folding technique gives them layers and layers of deliciousness!

 If you haven’t tried biscuits made from rendered bacon grease, you’re in for a treat!
-These biscuits and so fluffy and flaky, with just a hint of smoky bacon flavor you’ll love.
+These biscuits are so fluffy and flaky, with just a hint of smoky bacon flavor you’ll love.

-Just like Grandma made them, these biscuits are baked in a cast iron skillet to golden brown perfection.
-You will love these Southern biscuits served warm from the oven with butter and honey, topped with bacon gravy, or served with crispy bacon and fried eggs for a hearty breakfast.
+Just like Grandma made them, I like to bake these biscuits in a cast iron skillet to golden brown perfection.
+You will love them served warm from the oven with butter and honey, topped with bacon gravy, or served with crispy bacon and fried eggs for a hearty breakfast.

 A skillet filled with home baked biscuits made with bacon grease and butter.